 We performed a comparison between Magic xpa Application Platform and Tomcat based on real PeerSpot user reviews.

-Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution makes the managing and adapting of the software very easy."
+Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."What I found most valuable in the Magic xpa Application Platform is that it has a client-server and web browser technology that's perfect for company users."

 "Typically an experienced Magic developer can do the work of two to three experienced C#/.NET developers.
 Customers are amazed at how quickly most new features can be added and bug fixes implemented.
 I have worked for four employers - including myself - using Magic, and in most instances, bug fixes are addressed and deployed in under six hours."